astropy/photutils/docs/photutils/detection.rst

 incorporate elements of `sep`_, which uses the SExtractor deblending algorithm.
 In the meantime, `sep`_ can be used to deblend sources.

-To calculate photometry and morphological properties of sources from a segmentation map, please see `Segmentation Photometry and Properties
+To calculate the centroids, photometry, and morphological properties of sources from a segmentation map, please see `Segmentation Photometry and Properties <segmentation.html>`_.
-<segmentation.html>`_.

 Local Peak Detection